tvsrr/bernstein_approximation_non_holonomic_trajectory/Readme.md

 - Approximate x(t) and tan(theta(t)) with beizer curves

-- Differentiate the Bernsteins approximation
+- Differentiate the Bernstein's approximation

 - Find the weights of the bernstein polynomial for constraints